Problem Sets

 A common way in which data like this is evaluated is to test in one step whether the means of all of the species are statistically indistinguishable, and this is usually done with an ANOVA.
 Before you can run an ANOVA (or any statistical test), you must verify its assumptions.
 Remember, assumptions are requirements of the tests; they are things you must demonstrate, not things that you should assume.

 Question 2: The first requirement of an ANOVA is that the data are normally distributed.
-Based on a visual examination of your stripchart, and considering the small sample size, is sigma roughly symmetrically distributed for each species or is it clearly asymmetrical for some species (if so, which ones)?
-Because the data set is small, we should be concerned only about strong departures from symmetry, not things like bimodality.
+Based on a visual examination of your stripchart, and considering the small sample size, is omega roughly symmetrically distributed for each species or is it clearly asymmetrical for some species (if so, which ones)?
+Because the data set is small, you should be concerned only about strong departures from symmetry.
+Although omega for one of the species has a strongly bimodal distribution, you should not be concerned with that for this problem set.

-The second requirement of an ANOVA is that the variance for each species is the same, in other words, that the scatter for each species is approximately the same.
-Use the appropriate test that lets you compare the variances of sigma on more than two groups in a single and simple line of code.
+The second requirement of an ANOVA is that the variance for each species is the same, or more accurately, that they are indistinguishable.
+Use the appropriate test that lets you compare the variances of omega on all four groups in one simple line of code.

-Question 4: State whether the assumptions of normality and homoscedasticity (equal variances) been met for an ANOVA on sigma.
+Question 4: State whether the assumptions of normality and homoscedasticity (equal variances) been met for an ANOVA on omega.

 Part 4